solana-labs/solana/docs/src/running-validator/validator-reqs.md

   - The Samsung 970 and 980 Pro series SSDs are popular with the validator community
 - GPUs
   - Not necessary at this time
-  - Operators in the validator community do no use GPUs currently.
+  - Operators in the validator community do no use GPUs currently
-  - Motherboard and power supply spec'd to add one or more high-end GPUs in the future suggested

 ### RPC Node Recommendations